Our Commitment to Privacy

-When you interact with us by using our websites, online services, or applications (including mobile apps) that are owned and controlled by Fidelity Investments ("our digital offerings"), or via electronic communications, Fidelity manages personal information in accordance with all of the practices and safeguards described in this policy.
+When you interact with us by using our websites, online services or applications (including mobile applications) that are owned and controlled by us ("our digital offerings"), or via electronic communications, we manage personal information in accordance with all of the practices and safeguards described in this policy.

 Additionally, the following policies and practices apply when you are online.